gjohansson-ST/response_as_sensor/README.md

 ### Set once

-- Name: Name of the new entity
+- Name: Name of the new entity.
-- Entity: From which entity you want to get the attribute
-- Action: Which service to call
+- Action: Which service to call.
-- Action data: Which data to include in the action call (besides entity)
-- Response value: Which attribute you want as it's own sensor

 ### Options that you can change at any time

+- Value template: Use a template to construct the final state of the sensor.
-- Icon: Icon to use in frontend
+- Icon: Icon to use in frontend.
-- Device class: Device class (select from list)
+- Device class: Device class (select from list).
-- State class: State class (select from list)
+- State class: State class (select from list).
-- Unit of measurement: UoM to use in frontend (select from list, only temperature, or write your own)
+- Unit of measurement: UoM to use in frontend (select from list, only temperature, or write your own).
+- Frequency: Frequency of the action call, don't set too low.

 ## Installation